Yahya-H-Mohamed/Connect-Four-Portfolio-Project/README.md

 - - To achieve this I created the display_board function, this function prints out a joined list of the game board.
 This function is called after every turn because after a turn, the game board is updated.
 So to give users a visual on what happened in the previous turn, the board is displayed.

+- Target Audience
+- - Connect 4 is a classic board game almost everyone has played before at some point.
+That is one of the reasons I chose to build it for this project.
+It was a game that is very easy to grasp and is mainly targetted at children but can be played by people of all ages.
+The instructions I wrote in the program are simplified because most people know how to play but if they have not then they can still read the brief summary.
+Most young people have friends that come over to play, hence I added a local multiplayer mode to the game.
+Additionally those who just want to play connect 4 but don't have anyone to play with can still enjoy the versus computer single player mode.

 ## How To Play

 My Connect 4 game follows the same rules as the classic connect 4 board game.
 Two players place tokens into a 7x6 grid until one of the players stacks 4 consecutive tokens going in any direction.